ismailarilik/tic-tac-toe/README.md

-# Getting Started with Create React App
+# tic-tac-toe

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A tic-tac-toe game written with React.js

 ## Available Scripts